rajendragosavi/service-catalog/README.md

 <img width="666" alt="Screenshot 2024-06-25 at 6 03 35 PM" src="https://github.com/rajendragosavi/service-catalog/assets/36725053/6629b6fd-5112-4cf7-a354-c9d4f81b4bdf">

-from above diagram - we have our backend service exposes APIs (add link to APIs doc) to outside world.
+We have our backend service exposes APIs (add link to APIs doc) to outside world.

+**SQL v/s NoSQL**

 We are using postgres database to store the service details.

-Why SQL and not No-SQL ?
+**Why  ?**

-There few reasons why we have chosen the SQL for this case -
+There few reasons why we have chosen the SQL for this case :

 1. The service data is a well defined strctured data and also if in future even if we add more features/tables etc we can easily build relationships with mulitple tables. this will still be a good choice to build robust and consistent queries.